zallo-labs/zallo/contracts/test/tests.md

 - should be callable from any address

-## upsertAccount
+## upsertWallet
 - should successfully execute
 - should emit event
-- should generate the correct account merkle root
+- should generate the correct wallet merkle root
-- should revert if called from an address other than the safe
+- should revert if called from an address other than the account

-## removeAccount
+## removeWallet
 - should successfully execute & emit event
-- should zero account's merkle root
+- should zero wallet's merkle root

 ## hasBeenExecuted